 Use a Shade Cloth and Keep Fruit Shaded

 One of the most effective ways to prevent sunscald on tomatoes is to provide supplemental shade.
 Install shade cloths that filter 30-50% of sunlight over your tomato plants.
-These cloths diffuse the harshest midday rays but still allow sufficient light for growth.
+These clothes diffuse the harshest midday rays but still allow sufficient light for growth.

 For further protection, ensure the developing tomatoes themselves are shaded by foliage.
 Leave at least 5-6 layers of healthy leaves above each tomato, creating a natural umbrella against sun damage.
 Avoid aggressive pruning around the fruit.
 The leaves act like little shields, preventing direct sun exposure.